-Making cards with the Cricut machine is easily addicting.
+Making cards with the Cricut Maker is easily addicting.
 The process is so easy and there are a million different card projects out there.
 It’s also a Cricut project that is great for beginners and more advanced crafters.
 PLUS, cards are always a popular item to sell, especially when they are hand-made and unique!

 There are so many different types of cards you can make with the circuit, and in this blog we are going to go over a few popular ones…

-Fun Fold Card
+Fun Fold Card with Cricut Maker

 Super fun to fold and create, the Fun Fold Card typically has 3 folds with different heights to create a scene.
 It could mimic a garden, beach, or any theme you want to come up with!
 This Easter themed card was made by Ink It Up with Jessica.

 Typically this type of card is all decorations with not a lot of room to write.
 It cascades down from tall to low and is able to stand on its own.
-There are very intricate cuts and patterns which make it a great Cricut project.
+There are very intricate cuts and patterns which make it a great Cricut Maker project.

 This is a multi dimensional card with embelishments that overlap each other, typically on the front of the card, to mimic the design of a waterfall.
 You can use different shapes like hearts or squares.
 Typically there are 4 shapes with a tab to pull at the end which then flips up the next image.
 Sometimes people write messages on each layer.
 It’s a cute a trending card idea.